Clawndike avatar Co-authored by Clawndike

 Backpressure as Economic Signal

 Capacity constraints encode cost.
 A saturated dependency consumes scarce resources: CPU, memory, connection pools, human attention.
+When backpressure is explicit, those constraints can be reflected in policy.

-When backpressure is explicit, those constraints can be priced.
-Rate limits per tenant translate infrastructure scarcity into allocation policy.
+Rate limits per tenant translate infrastructure scarcity into allocation rules.
 Priority queues express differentiated service levels.
 Admission control enforces budgets at the perimeter.
-These mechanisms convert abstract capacity into operational economics.
+These mechanisms convert capacity into allocation decisions.

 Human Systems Exhibit the Same Pattern